I love Autumn

 preparation

-1. Drain the chickpeas and bring them to the boil in a deep pot of water – simmer for a 1 – 2 hours or until soft.
+1. Drain the chickpeas and bring them to the boil in a deep pot of water.
+Simmer for 1 – 2 hours or until soft.

-3. Add the dal, celery, carrots, pumpkin and drained chickpeas along with 3 cups water, bring to boil, then turn down heat and simmer uncovered until dal is soft – 20 minutes.
+3. Add the dal, celery, carrots, pumpkin, drained chickpeas, and 3 cups water.
+Bring to a boil, then turn down the heat and simmer uncovered until the dal is soft—20 minutes.

 prepare the sambar-coconut paste

-4. Place in a blender, the coconut and sambar powder with 1 cup water, blend into a smooth paste -1 minute.
+1. Place the coconut and sambar powder in a blender with 1 cup water and blend into a smooth paste for 1 minute.

 prepare the voggarane

-6. In a small pan, heat ghee, add the mustard seeds; when they turn grey and pop, add asafoetida, fry for a few seconds then add the curry leaves – fry until fragrant.
+1. In a small pan, heat the ghee.
+Add the mustard seeds; when they turn grey and pop, add asafoetida, fry for a few seconds, then add the curry leaves—fry until fragrant.

-7. Add to sambar, stir in the tamarind paste, jaggery, salt and coriander leaves.
-Taste, adding more tamarind, jaggery or salt, if needed.
+2. Add the tamarind paste, jaggery, salt, and coriander leaves to the sambar.
+Taste and add more tamarind, jaggery, or salt if needed.

-Serve with brown basmati or in winter, whole barley.
+With brown basmati or, in winter, whole barley.
 Drizzle lavishly with ghee.
 Serve with a lemon-dressed green, leafy salad with steamed broccoli and a sprinkling of sesame and pumpkin seeds.

 Goodness shared from Stacey